Dominic-wells/THM-Generator/readme.md

 ## Features

 - **Random Room Selection:** With just a click of a button, users can get a random room suggestion from the selected category.
-- **Multiple Categories:** From informational rooms to beginner, medium, hard, and even insane challenges, there's something for everyone.
+- **Multiple Categories:** From informational rooms to beginner, medium, hard, insane challenges and even subjects, there's something for everyone.

 ## Setup